Have you seen fall armyworm?

 To help identify symptoms of fall armyworm, examine plants for:

-- leaf damage, including pinholes, windowing, tattered leaf margins, skeletisation and defoliation of plants
+- leaf damage, including pinholes, windowing, tattered leaf margins and defoliation of plants

 - bigger larvae grazing on leaves, stems, trunk and fruit, and leaving behind insect frass (droppings)

-- in grass-like plants, larvae are often in plant whorls (where leaves radiate from or wrap around the stem or stalk; see image 2)
+- in monocots, larvae are often in plant whorls (where leaves radiate from or wrap around the stem or stalk (see image 2)

-If you suspect fall armyworm, report immediately to Biosecurity Queensland on 13 25 23.
+If you suspect fall armyworm, report immediately to the Department of Agriculture and Fisheries on 13 25 23.

-The Australian Government Department of Agriculture has import conditions in place for importing plants and plant products.
+The Australian Department of Agriculture has import conditions in place for importing plants and plant products.

 - Last reviewed: 07 Feb 2020